Vizzuality/marxan-cloud/docs/download-upload-clone/high-level-design.md

 * if there is any job in progress for the project/scenarios, export shouldn't be allowed
 * import operation is asynchronous
+* if import of the project (or its underlying scenarios) is ongoing, no action on given project should be possible to take by the user
+* if import of the scenario is ongoing, no action on given scenario should be possible
 * keep in mind that feature should be flexible enough to have reusable pieces which can be used for "cloning" without a need to generate archive.